opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 ## Naming Variables

-As a rule in many programming languages or toolchain, like the Shell scripting we are studying, it is often encouraged that:
+As a rule in many programming languages, or toolchain like the Shell scripting we are studying, it is often encouraged that:

 1. A variable should be descriptive,